-Breastfeeding pain is just one of the many experiences every new mum has to deal with.
-It’s uncomfortable and stressful but there are several things you can do to deal with the struggle.
+Breastfeeding pain is just one of the many experiences every new mama has to deal with.
+It’s uncomfortable and stressful, but there are several things you can do to deal with the struggle.

-Whether it’s your first baby or your third (or more), welcoming a new baby into the world comes with more often than not, equal parts bliss and pain.
-And one of the most immediate struggles that mums have to deal with is how breastfeeding pain can wreak havoc on one’s sanity.
+Whether it’s your first baby or your third (or more), welcoming a new baby into the world comes with equal parts bliss and pain.
+And one of the most immediate struggles that mamas have to deal with is how breastfeeding pain can wreak havoc on one’s sanity.

-Breastfeeding is natural but it’s also a learning process for you and your baby.
-In fact, a study by the CDC revealed that over 75% of mothers experience breastfeeding pain two weeks postpartum.
+Breastfeeding is natural but also a learning process for you and your baby.
+Unfortunately, a study by the CDC revealed that over 75% of mothers experience breastfeeding pain two weeks postpartum.
 But what’s truly concerning is that of this number, only over a half sought help.

-While deciding to embark on the rewarding yet difficult journey of breastfeeding is up to you, mums, it may be helpful to find ways to relive the breastfeeding pain first before you forego breastfeeding completely.
+While deciding to embark on the rewarding yet challenging breastfeeding journey is up to you, mamas, finding ways to relieve the pain may be helpful before you forego breastfeeding altogether.

 Breastfeeding Pain Causes & Remedies

 We at Mama’s Choice want to remind you that you’re not alone in your breastfeeding struggles!
-To help as many mums as we can, we’ve rounded up the different reasons behind breastfeeding pain and what you can do to address it.
-Keep reading, mums!
+To help as many mamas as possible, we’ve rounded up the reasons behind breastfeeding pain and what you can do to address it.
+Keep reading, mamas!

 Reason #1: Poor Positioning of the Baby on the Breast

-Keep in mind that when a baby isn’t latched well, he/she can’t attach deeply.
-This in turn affects their ability to remove milk.
-And when your milk isn’t being effectively removed, it can cause further issues such as blocked ducts, engorgement and even mastitis.
+Remember that a baby can’t attach deeply when it isn’t latched well.
+This, in turn, affects their ability to remove milk.
+And when your milk isn’t effectively removed, it can cause further issues such as blocked ducts, engorgement and even mastitis.